3dfsb-dev/3dfsb/README.md

 - Uncapped framerate by default
 - Uncapped texture size by default
 - Higher rendering resolution by default
-- Lots and lots of code cleanups and comments added
+- Lots and lots of code cleanups, bugfixes and comments added
 - No more dependency on libsmpeg

 Performance